 Be Strong, Be Useful

-When we think of superheroes, we tend to think of recent Hollywood film heroes like Superman, Spiderman or Wonder Woman.
+When we think of superheroes, we tend to think of recent Hollywood film heroes like Superman, Black Panther or Wonder Woman.
 These are all undeniably superheroes with their unique powers.
 However, each of us has an opportunity to become a superhero.
 We may not wear capes and masks or have out-of-this-world physical gifts, but we can possess all the attributes of a true superhero – bravery, strength and a desire to help others.

 The concept of the everyday superhero is not a new one.
 Back in the early 20th century, the French physical educator Georges Hébert famously came up with the phrase, "Being strong to be useful."
 He based that concept on a real-life experience that convinced him of the need for everyone to become a superhero.
 In 1902, Hébert famously led an evacuation and rescue mission for 700 people when a volcano erupted in Martinique.